adswa/multimatch_gaze/paper.md

-The similarity of scan paths, the trace of eye-movements in space and time, offers insights into commonalities and differences of viewing behavior within and between participants.
-In addition to the quantification of position and order of a series of eye-movements, a comparison between them adds a useful dimension to the traditional analysis of eyetracking data.
+The similarity of scan paths, the trace of eye-movements in space and time, offers insights into commonalities and differences of viewing behavior within and between observers.
+In addition to the quantification of position and order of a series of eye-movements, a comparison between them adds an insightful dimension to the traditional analysis of eyetracking data.
 For example, scan path comparisons are used to study analogy-making [@french], visual exploration and imagery [@Johansson], habituation